A Week at the Airport

 À propos de cet audio

 In the summer of 2009, Alain de Botton was invited by the owners of Heathrow airport to become their first ever writer-in-residence.
 Given unprecedented, unrestricted access to wander around one of the world's busiest airports, he met travellers from all over the globe, and spoke with everyone from baggage handlers to pilots, and senior executives to the airport chaplain.
 Based on these conversations he has produced this extraordinary meditation on the nature of travel, work, relationships, and our daily lives.
 Working with the renowned documentary photographer Richard Baker, he explores the magical and the mundane, and the interactions of travellers and workers all over this familiar but mysterious "non-place," which by definition we are eager to leave.
-Taking the listener through departures, "air-side," and the arrivals hall, de Botton shows with his usual combination of wit and wisdom that spending time in an airport can be more revealing than we might think.
+Taking the reader through departures, "air-side," and the arrivals hall, de Botton shows with his usual combination of wit and wisdom that spending time in an airport can be more revealing than we might think.

 Ce que les critiques en disent

-"De Botton's most imaginative work yet"—The Spectator.
+"De Botton's most imaginative work yet"

 What we all wish we could do…